Marine Corps Base Quantico

 In 2001, the base was designated as part of the Quantico Marine Corps Base Historic District by the National Register of Historic Places.
-This district includes 122 buildings, two landscapes, a sculpture, and a water tower located within the Mainside area of the base.
-The contributing properties with separate entries include Tennessee Camp, Camp French, Commanding General's Quarters, and Rising Hill Camp.
+This district includes 122 buildings, two landscapes, a sculpture, and a water tower located within the Mainside (east of I-95) area of the base.
+The contributing properties with separate entries include Tennessee Camp, Camp French, Commanding General’s Quarters, and Rising Hill Camp.